Thou god see'st me

 Above, two Fell plaques from around the 1830s.
 The first has an indistinct impressed mark.
 The final drawing, from R C Bell's 'Tyneside Pottery', shows how the mark should look.

 On the left is an unusual pink-transferred plaque.
 I've included a red-bordered plaque with an identical transfer, because it is easier to see.
 The wreath is rounder than that on the C. C. & Co transfer.
 In fact, it is very similar to the transfer in the Dixon section above, but there are many subtle differences, e.g. the 'D' in 'GOD' on the Dixon version has 7 diagonal stripes running through it, whereas on this transfer it has 4.
-Although unmarked, these plaques are attributed to Fell because they share the same transfer as plaques with the crown impress (see end o this section).
+Although unmarked, these plaques are attributed to the Ouseburn Pottery because they pair with a Prepare transfer that appears on a child's plate with the impressed mark, Turpin & Co (see here).

 The same transfer appears on plaques with green corners.
 The moulds of the six plaques above are similar to plaques with Maling marks.
 However, the transfer appears on marked Fell items (see below), and unlike Maling, the hanging holes are pierced through the central rectangle of the plaque, rather than through the lustre border.
 This appears to be a feature peculiar to Fell.
 The final plaque had a hand-painted inscription of which traces of only the first three letters remain 'Cat...'.
 The six plaques above and the plaque below share the same fault: a double scratch that runs through the 'D' of 'GOD' and a small nick above the letter 'E' in 'ME'.